dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 You can see in the screenshot there is an empty dropdown at present, but this will list your DotNetNuke websites that you have on your local IIS.
 The first one in that list will be selected by default.

-You may also notice there a new Debugger selected in that screenshot "Local Dnn Website".
+You may also notice there a new Debugger selected in that screenshot called "Local Dnn Website".
+That's my own custom debugger that's available only for this project type.

-All you need to do it click "Play" and it will:
+All you need to do is click "Play" and it will:

 1. Build your project to output the deployment zip.
 2. Deploy your install zip to the Dnn website selected in the dropdown.